msalem2/fuel-plugin-scaleio-cinder-1/README.md

 ### ScaleIO Cinder plugin installation

-You will need to install this fuel plugin into the Fuel Master:
+The first step is to install the ScaleIO Cinder plugin in the Fuel Master:

-All of the needed code for using SclaeIO in an OpenStack deployment is included in the upstream OpenStack distribution.
-There are no additional libraries, software packages or licenses.
+1. Download the plugin from the releases page in the Fuel Master directory: [https://github.com/emccode/fuel-plugin-scaleio-cinder-test/releases ](https://github.com/emccode/fuel-plugin-scaleio-cinder-test/releases  "Releases' page")
+2. Install the plugin in the fuel master using the following command: `installation command goes here`
+3. Verify that the plugin has been installed successfully:

 ![Plugin Installation](https://github.com/emccode/fuel-plugin-scaleio-cinder-test/blob/master/documentation/images/scaleio-cinder-install-1.png)